paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-055-defense-production.md

 Subsec. (l)(3)(A).
 Pub.
 L. 115–232, § 1718(4)(A), substituted “Agreements and conditions” for “In general” in subpar. heading, designated existing provisions as cl. (i), inserted cl. heading, substituted “risk” for “threat”, and added cls. (ii) and (iii).

 Subsec. (l)(3)(B) to (D).
 Pub.
 L. 115–232, § 1718(4)(B), added subpars.
 (B) to (D) and struck out former subpar.
 (B).
 Prior to amendment, text of subpar.
-(B) read as follows: “Any agreement entered into or condition imposed under subparagraph (A) shall be based on a risk-based analysis, conducted by the Committee, of the threat to national security of the covered transaction.”.
+(B) read as follows: “Any agreement entered into or condition imposed under subparagraph (A) shall be based on a risk-based analysis, conducted by the Committee, of the threat to national security of the covered transaction.”

 Subsec. (l)(4).
 Pub.
 L. 115–232, § 1718(5), added par.
 (4).